wultra/powerauth-server/docs/Using-SOAP-Service-Client.md

----
-layout: page
-title: Using SOAP Service Client
+# Using SOAP Service Client
----

 PowerAuth assumes that the end-user client application (for example, mobile banking) is managed via a secure "master front-end application", for example via the Internet banking.
 Internet banking has to display a page to the user with the device activation list and allow user to create a new activation and manage existing activations.